Retro Rundown 2020: Southern 500 paint schemes - NBC Sports

 It’s officially Southern 500 week.

-NASCAR will make its third visit of the year to Darlington Raceway this weekend, capped off by the Southern 500 (Sept.
-6 on NBCSN) and the start of the Cup Series playoffs.
+NASCAR will make its third visit of the year to Darlington Raceway this weekend, capped off by Sunday’s Southern 500 (6 p.m.
+ET on NBCSN) and the start of the Cup Series playoffs.

 Since 2015, the Southern 500 Throwback Weekend has played host to various retro paint schemes that pay tribute to NASCAR’s past.